Pregnancy and Maternity Discrimination at Work - Jonathan Lea Network

 • Being dismissed, demoted or sidelined after announcing a pregnancy

-• Loss of training or promotion opportunities while pregnant or on maternity leave
+• Loss of promotion or training opportunities

-• Being excluded from communication or decision-making during maternity leave
+• Exclusion from decisions during maternity leave

-Your Rights During Pregnancy and Maternity Leave
+Rights and Responsibilities During Pregnancy and Maternity Leave

-As an employee, you are entitled to:
+For employees, you are entitled to:

 • Paid time off for antenatal appointments

-• Protection from unfair dismissal, redundancy, or less favourable treatment
+• Protection from unfair dismissal, redundancy or less favourable treatment

 Redundancy and Maternity Leave